Universality of capillary rising in corners: Conclusion

 \section{Conclusion}

-We have studied the capillary rising of wetting fluid in corners.
-For corners with small opening angle, we used the Onsager principle and derived a time evolution equation for the meniscus profile for general power-law corners.
+We have studied the capillary rising of wetting fluid in small interior corners.
+For the general power-law corners with small opening angle, we used the Onsager variational principle to derive a time evolution equation for the meniscus profile.
 The time evolution equation has a self-similar solution, and we have showed that the advance of the meniscus front follows a universal $t^{1/3}$ law.
 The universality of the $t^{1/3}$ scaling was previously demonstrated in experiments \citep{Ponomarenko2011}.
-Here we have shown explicitly that the $t^{1/3}$ scaling is indeed satisfied for general power-law corners.
+Here we have shown that the $t^{1/3}$ scaling is indeed satisfied for general power-law corners.
+Furthermore, we have compute explicitly the prefactor, which only depends on the power $n$ and the equilibrium contact angle $\theta$.

 This work was supported by the National Natural Science Foundation of China (NSFC) through the Grant No. 21774004.
 M.D. acknowledges the financial support of the Chinese Central Government in the Thousand Talents Program.
+We thank Alexandre Ponomarenko, David Qu{\'e}r{\'e}, and Christophe Clanet for providing the experimental data in their paper \citep{Ponomarenko2011}.
+We also would like to acknowledge the anonymous referee who raised the point on the prefactor.